 Educational Background: PhD

-Michael Nees, Associate Professor
+Michael Nees, Professor

 neesm@lafayette.edu